konsumer/arc-example/README.md

 You could skip right to this step and just define [all your api functions](src/api.js) directly in your GraphQL resolvers, but I am keeping it separate here, so it's easier to follow, and can be dropped into a non-graphql project.

+Additionally, in a real system you'd want to use an authentication system (token or cookie-based) on your services, so no unauthorized people can get your super-secret HR/OE data.

 ### test it out